zeljkoobrenovic/grounded-architecture/_posts/2022-09-29-big-transformations.md

 In IT projects, the master builder's role is far from solitary.
 It's their deep expertise and **leadership that sets the tone**, but it's the **team that delivers the project.** For example, when designing a distributed architecture, the master builder would bring together the right mix of cloud architects, developers, DevOps engineers, and security experts, ensuring that someone fills each role with the technical skills and collaborative mindset to succeed.
 A well-assembled team has the technical chops and the ability to work together smoothly, troubleshoot issues, and stay focused on the project's overarching goals.

-Let's take an example in software engineering: You may have a brilliant principal engineer (the master builder) who can architect an elegant solution.
-However, if the team around them lacks the necessary talent in areas like front-end development, API integration, or QA testing, the project is likely to fall short.
-The master builder's real genius lies in their technical knowledge and ability to pick, mentor, and manage a team that works together cohesively toward the project's success.
+Consider a software engineering example: you may have a brilliant principal engineer who can architect an elegant solution.
+But if the surrounding team lacks the necessary depth in areas such as frontend development, API integration, or QA testing, the project is still likely to fall short.
+Real strength lies not only in technical design, but also in building and guiding a team that can execute together.

-What if a master builder isn't available?
-In that case, the project manager needs to **focus on team composition.** They must evaluate not just each member's technical skills but also how well those individuals collaborate.
-In IT, a team that communicates well and adapts to new challenges will far outperform one technically brilliant but siloed or resistant to change.
+If a master builder is not available, the project manager needs to **focus on team composition.** That means evaluating not only technical skill, but also how well people collaborate.
+In IT, a team that communicates well and adapts to change will usually outperform one that is individually brilliant but fragmented.

-Remember, teams, not individuals, deliver projects.
-So, to amend the earlier advice: *When possible, hire a master builder—and the master builder's team.* Their combined expertise, working in sync, will ultimately drive your project to success.
-Even when faced with a less-than-perfect plan, a great team can adapt, innovate, and deliver far beyond expectations.
+Projects are delivered by teams, not individuals.
+When possible, hire a strong lead and build the right team around that person.
+Even with an imperfect plan, a capable team can adapt, innovate, and execute successfully.

 <br>